abhilash-sw/solexs_tools/README.md

 **Options**:
 - `-o, --outdir`: Name of the output directory
-- `--clobber`: Overwrite the output files if they exist
+- `-c, --clobber`: Overwrite the output file if it exists

 **Example**:
 ```bash